Removing the steering wheel

 Using a Phillips screwdriver, unscrew the two screws securing the upper part of the cover

-Pull up and remove the upper part of the cover
+Pull up and remove the upper part of the casing

-Unscrew the two screws securing the lower part of the cover to the steering column, located in the recesses on the lower surface of the lower part
+Unscrew the two screws securing the lower part of the casing to the steering column, located in the recesses on the lower surface of the lower part

 And remove the lower part

-Install the steering column cover in the reverse order.
+Install the steering column cover in reverse order.